heremaps/xyz-documentation/docs/api/walkthrough/addinganddeleting.md

 HTTP/1.1 204 No Content
 ```

-If you want to delete any tagged the same, you can also do this like so:
+If you want to delete any features tagged the same, you can also do this like so:

 ### Request